SWEG-2015EC-Batch/Codify/ETS1113_15_PAUL_BEREKET/chapter two practical exercise/README.md

-practical activities on problem anaysis, alogorithm design, writing code.
+practical activities on problem anaysis, alogorithm design, and writing code.